 Using This Manual

 We believe that explaining concepts is just as important as presenting procedures.
 This philosophy is reflected in the way we organize the material in this manual.
-We start each section with the "big picture."
-Then we present details, procedures or references to procedures found in other PJM manuals.
+We start each section

 What You Will Find In This Manual